When your child leaves school, they may go into further education, training or employment.

 From around 14 years old, schools must help children prepare for these choices.
 If the child has special education needs or a disability, the school will invite the relevant people to an annual review, and give the child and parents information and a list of actions to review in future meetings.

-The school will usually involve Positive Steps: a service that supports young people through a smooth transition to adulthood and working life.
+The school will usually involve Positive Steps: a service that supports young people with careers guidance and a smooth transition to adulthood and working life.

-Contact your school about speaking to a Positive Steps advisor.
+Contact your school about speaking to a Positive Steps Careers Advisor.

-Positive Steps also supports young people after school when they're 16 to 18, or between 19 and 25 if they have an Education Health and Care (EHC) plan.
+Positive Steps also supports young people after school when they're 16 to 18, or between 19 and 25 if they have an Education Healthcare Plan (EHCP) .

 From child to adult services

 If a child is getting support from the council's children’s services, they will usually automatically change to adult services before their 18th birthday.
-Our 'transitions team' help with this.
+Our 'transitions support teams' help with this.

 - Under 18 year old - Child MASH firstname.lastname@example.org